Breadsandwich/aws-github-react-app/README.md

 # React App with AWS S3 and CloudFront Deployment

 This is a React application template built with Vite that includes automated deployment to AWS S3 and CloudFront using GitHub Actions.
+Purpose is for fast deployment changes to live environment.

 ## Prerequisites